sajclarke/nextjs-webapp-starter/README.md

 - Is open-source.
 - Actively maintained, with all project dependencies kept up to date.
 - Integrates new core Next.js features as soon as possible after new Next.js versions are released, accompanied by appropriate documentation in this project's official documentation site and, where suitable, in the code.
-- Allows community discussion around any and all features added that fall outside of core Next.js features, while staying aligned with the sub-goal of ensuring that each of these features is considered useful by the community and are implemented in a performant and secure manner.
+- Encourages community discussion around any and all features added that fall outside of core Next.js features, while staying aligned with the sub-goal of ensuring that each of these features is considered useful by the community and are implemented in a performant and secure manner.
 - As much as possible, developer experience should be impacted only positively, not negatively.

+## Documentation

+[GitBook](https://www.gitbook.com/) is being used to develop the official documentation for this project.
+It can be found [here](https://javascripty.gitbook.io/next-js-webapp-starter/).

 ## Local Development